-I had some friends spending a weekend in Lisbon with me, in the 3 months I’ve lived there.
-They all hadn’t been in Lisbon before.
-There are many nice bars (check out my top 10 guide here!) and restaurants and there is loads to see, even though the amount of clear tourist sights to me is relatively low.
-Which is one of the reasons I love Lisbon, just walking through the city itself is the sight.
-In this article I will limit my favorites down to the not to miss when you are there and to what I would show visitors in a weekend itinerary.
+I’ve been lucky enough to spend 3 months living in Lisbon and having the opportunity to explore the city in full detail.
+When friends came over, I always tried to find to perfect route to show them as much as possible of Lisbons beauty.
+The capital of Portugal is a unique place, with many nice bars (check out my top 10 guide here!) and restaurants and there are loads to see, even though the amount of clear tourist sights to me is relatively low.
+This is one of the reasons I love Lisbon, just walking through the city itself is a sight.
+In this Lisbon Travel Guide, I will limit my favourites down to the not to miss when you are there and to what I would show visitors in a weekend itinerary.
 Are you looking for a quick overview of the best Lisbon Neighbourhoods?
 Check out this guide.

 Bica & Cais de Sodre

 Assuming you will have some travelling time on the first day of your weekend in Lisbon, the itinerary starts a bit later.
 When you still have time, find your way to Praça Luís de Camões.

 I like the square itself and it connects the shopping bit, with the street down to the river, Barrio Alto and the older neighbourhood of Bica with the most photographed street in the city.
 Stroll around to soak up some of the colourful houses and find your bearings.
 In case you need a snack, kick off your stay with a Pastel de Nata from Manteigaria.